Bombed not beaten: Ukraine's capital flips to survival mode

 “We Ukrainians are so resourceful, we will think of something.
 We do not lose our spirit,” Luchkina said.
 “We work, live in the rhythm of survival or something, as much as possible.
 We do not lose hope that everything will be fine.”

+The mayor said on Telegram that power engineers “are doing their best ” to restore electricity.
+Water repair teams were making progress, too.
+In the early afternoon, Klitschko announced that water supplies had been restored across the capital, with the caveat that “some consumers may still experience low water pressure.”

 Power, heat and water were gradually coming back elsewhere, too.
+In Ukraine’s southeastern Dnipropetrovsk region, the governor announced that 3,000 miners who were trapped underground because of power blackouts had been rescued.
 Regional authorities posted messages on social media updating people on the progress of repairs but also saying they needed time.

 Mindful of the hardships — both now and ahead, as winter progresses — authorities are opening thousands of so-called “points of invincibility” — heated and powered spaces offering hot meals, electricity and internet connections.
 More than 3,700 were open across the country of Thursday morning, said a senior official in the presidential office, Kyrylo Tymoshenko.